What is deep work? Your easy-to-digest guide

 Quite apart from your performance at work, deep work is a recipe for feeling better about your life.
 Constant distraction is stressful.
 It triggers the fight, flight or freeze response in your brain and makes you feel like you’re getting nowhere (because you are getting nowhere).

-A deep focus on an absorbing task is central to a human being’s feeling of fulfillment.
+A deep focus on an absorbing task is central to a human being’s feeling of fulfilment.
 The highest human need in Maslov’s hierarchy of needs is self actualization – “the desire to become the most that one can be”.
 Deep work enables you to do this.

 And, Mihaly Csikszentmihalyi’s work on Flow is also tied closely to deep work.
 A ‘Flow state’ according to Csikszentmihalyi is: “A state in which people are so involved in an activity that nothing else seems to matter; the experience is so enjoyable that people will continue to do it even at great cost, for the sheer sake of doing it.”